 2) In the description field, always identify the spreadsheet and tab that cues the reader to the formula.
 In this case BD16-10 means the bad debt spreadsheet for 2016 under tab10 (October).

 To appreciate this, let’s walk through the logic to cover bad debt processing.
 The above merely places an estimated value on the income statement based on a historical pattern of uncollectible amounts.
 It offsets the receivables balance so both accounts (receivables and the contra value) inform the reader of the actual amount of invoices that will be collected.
 If this pattern continues indefinitely, the contra value will just continuously grow and the accounts receivable value will also grow as the particular uncollectible invoices remain in the ledger.
-So there must be a way to remove these uncollectible invoices.
+There must be a way to remove these uncollectible invoices.